 A conducive environment makes us feel better, and in turn, makes us more productive.
 A conducive environment may not necessarily be perfect (as you may not have the funds to create the “perfect” environment for yourself, I definitely don’t.).
 Try to be creative with your workspace and create somewhere you will always want to be.
-Avoid clusters and colors that would give you a headache.
+Avoid clusters and colours that would give you a headache.

 Tip 2: Have A To-Do List

 To-Do lists are not overrated.
 There, I said it.
 The trick to having a “working” To-Do list is actually following through with the activities on it.
-There are many apps you can use to create a To-Do list, and if you are not comfortable with apps, you can go to the traditional way – with a pen and paper.
+There are many apps you can use to create a To-Do list, and if you are not comfortable with apps, you can go the traditional way – with a pen and paper.
 You can list out your general goals (per week/month), then break them down into daily activities, with time attached, i.e 30mins, 1hour

 Tip 3: Set Reminders For Tasks And Deadlines

-You’re at home, so the probability of forgetting you have work to do is quite high, setting reminders is a way to put a check to the number of things that you forget.
+You’re at home, so the probability of forgetting you have work to do is quite high, setting reminders is a way to put a check on the number of things that you forget.
 You can set constant reminders at minute intervals, to serve as your nagging boss (wink) for each activity/deadline that you have to do or meet up with.

 Tip 4: Time Your Tasks